White 2.0 - The World's Brightest White paint

-Note: By adding White 2.0 to your cart you confirm that you are not a Colour Criminal*, you are in no way affiliated with a Colour Criminal, you are not purchasing this item on behalf of a Colour Criminal or an associate of a Colour Criminal.
+Note: By registering for White 2.0 you confirm that you are not a Colour Criminal*, you are in no way affiliated with a Colour Criminal, you are not purchasing this item on behalf of a Colour Criminal or an associate of a Colour Criminal.
 To the best of your knowledge, information and belief this material will not make its way into the hands of a Colour Criminal.

 *Colour criminals are defined as: Anish Kapoor, T-Mobile, Daniel Smith, 3M, Dupont, ISIS Neuron & Muon Source.

 Can you help us test our new super white?

 We have made 3 different strains and we would love to send them to you to use in your work and then send you a quick email questionnaire shortly after to find out what you thought.
 This way, together we can make the ultimate super-white for the artistic community.
 Each white has a different characteristic, from crazy opacity, great durability and importantly the ability to reflect up to 99.6% of visible light!

 The race is on!
 Nobody should be able to own a colour!

 Right now several labs are working on a super white paint.
 Sadly they are all focused on making it for commercial and industrial applications, we think there's a very real chance white will get locked down so artists will not be able to use it.
 We think we are about to see a repeat of the whole black situation again, that's why we need your help!
 Whilst the mega space-grade science labs are in lockdown, we've whipped up some bottles of 3 different strains of white and we are asking our artist friends from all over the world to help us perfect it and make the world's whitest white paint before the baddies get back to work!